ASwitlyk/backbone-requirejs-sass-handlebars-jasmine/README.md

 ## Usage

 For development:
-* `npm run dev`  This will watch the src/sass and src/templates directory for changes and precompile any changed or new files/folders
+* `npm run dev`  This will watch the src/sass and src/templates directories for changes and precompile any changed or new files/folders

 There is currently no server included with this scaffolding so you the entry point is currently just index.html.